Large grants programme

 Work focused primarily on service provision rather than educational activities.
 For example, an application by a foodbank or homelessness charity where the main focus is providing support to service users, rather than carrying out educational activities related to our aims.
 We appreciate that in some cases these things can be linked and encourage you to contact us ahead of applying if you’re unsure about which category your work falls into.

-Work connected to political parties, or with party political aims; or that does not adhere to Charity Commission guidance on campaigning and political activity.
+Work connected to political parties, or with party political aims; or that does not adhere to both Charity Commission guidance on campaigning and political activity and, during election periods, Charity Commission guidance on elections and referendums.
+Please be aware that work carried out with this funding must adhere to this guidance regardless of whether or not the recipient is a charity.

 Retrospective costs (i.e. applications cannot be made for expenditure that has already occurred or will occur before the grant is received).